 - KPIs that matter are the ones that lead to people booking your trips.

-- You can track metrics that follow your customers' journey.
+- Track metrics that follow your customers' journey.

-- Before making a booking: You can follow your customer throughout their journey with your business.
-From landing on your website, social media profile or TripAdvisor listing, to browsing your offers to sending you an enquiry, to finally making a booking with you.
+- Before making a booking: What are customers doing before they book?
+Think about their journey from landing on your website, social media profile or TripAdvisor listing, to browsing offers that lead to a booking.

 - During the booking process: If they have to send you an enquiry about their trips, how many of these enquiries fail to become a booking?
 Why?

 - After making a booking: How many of your customers follow through to payment and turn up for your trip?
 What can you do to increase this conversion rate?